Skip to content

 To revert everything:

-This removes source blocks and managed lines from shell profiles, truncates the env file, and restores IDE settings from backups.
+This removes source blocks and managed lines from shell profiles, truncates the env file, restores IDE settings from backups, and clears forward proxy aliases.

 Shell Hook